Emergence and transition of incompressible phases in decorated Landau levels

 Fig.~\ref{fig4}(b) shows the finite size scaling of the variational energy of the GM with respect to the delta potentials.
 The trend indicates that, however, the GM may reside entirely within the dLL in the thermodynamic limit.
 Meanwhile, the GM energy exhibits a discrete jump when the system is tuned from the small–$\lambda$ to the large–$\lambda$ regime, reflecting the fact that the interaction energy scale changes from the LLL to the dLL~\cite{footnote2}.
 In the lattice-dominated regime, the spectral function in Fig.~\ref{fig4}(c) reveals that the dLL GM peak decays rapidly with increasing system size, indicating that the mode acquires a short lifetime due to scattering into nearby excitations.
 This behavior contrasts with the long-lived GM in LLs, and is instead consistent with GM dynamics in moir\'e Chern bands \cite{lifetime2}, where the density of states around the GM energy controls its decay.
 These results suggest that the GM in the dLL can only be observed experimentally if it is tuned out of the continuum to lower energies.
 A systematic investigation of possible tuning mechanisms and the role of electric and magnetic disorder potentials is left for future work.

 \textit{Discussions and outlook--} As we mentioned in the beginning, the decorated LL, spanned by the exact zero-energy states of delta potentials, does not require delta potentials to be spatially arranged in a lattice.
 The universal properties of all gapped topological phases are robust even if the positions of the delta potentials are disordered, as long as there is a clear domination of the interaction or the single particle energy scale.
 This is a clear demonstration that these topological phases do not require rotational or (discrete) translational symmetry.
-There is one caveat, however: once two local potentials are placed in close proximity (distance much smaller than $\ell_B$), the single particle gap between the dLL and the dispersive bands will sharply decrease, making it easier for the interaction to dominate.
-Moreover for topological phases in the strong-interaction regime where the incompressibility gap comes from the single particle gap (e.g. case \textbf{ii} in Table.~\ref{Table2}), the strength of delta potentials need to be greater for the topological phases to be robust at finite temperature.
-Thus experimentally, even though we do not need the delta potentials to form a lattice, it is beneficial to keep any two delta potentials to be far away from each other (e.g. for the separation to be larger than the magnetic length).

-Between the well-defined incompressible phases, our phase diagram in fig.~\ref{fig5} reveals broad intermediate regimes conjectured to be mostly characterized by gapless behavior, labeled as Fermi liquid and correlated metal phases.
-These compressible regions are highly sensitive to microscopic details of the experimental realization, including the precise spatial distribution, sharpness, and range of the local potentials.
+Between the well-defined incompressible phases, our phase diagram in fig.~\ref{fig5} reveals broad intermediate regimes conjectured to be mostly characterized by gapless behavior.
+These compressible regions are highly sensitive to microscopic details of the experimental realization, including the spatial distribution, strength and profile of the local potentials.
 Unlike topological phases, these states lack universal quantization and may host rich competing orders.
 Depending on parameters, the intermediate regimes could accommodate CDW ordering, composite Fermi liquid behavior, or percolation-driven metallic phases akin to those proposed in disordered Chern bands\cite{corelatedmetal1,corelatedmetal2,corelatedmetal3}.
-Identifying the precise nature of these compressible states requires intensive numerical simulations and detailed experimental studies, which will be pursued in future work.
+Identifying the precise nature of these compressible states requires intensive numerical simulations and detailed experimental studies.